micmejia/bible-dump/NKJV/1 Chronicles/1 Chr 9.md

 Of the priests: Jedaiah, Jehoiarib, and Jachin;

 ###### 11
-[^b]Azariah the son of Hilkiah, the son of Meshullam, the son of Zadok, the son of Meraioth, the son of Ahitub, the officer over the house of God;
+Azariah the son of Hilkiah, the son of Meshullam, the son of Zadok, the son of Meraioth, the son of Ahitub, the officer over the house of God;

 ###### 12
 Adaiah the son of Jeroham, the son of Pashur, the son of Malchijah; Maasai the son of Adiel, the son of Jahzerah, the son of Meshullam, the son of Meshillemith, the son of Immer;

 ###### 13
-and their brethren, heads of their fathers' houses--one thousand seven hundred and sixty. _They were_ [^c]very able men for the work of the service of the house of God. ## The Levites at Jerusalem
+and their brethren, heads of their fathers' houses--one thousand seven hundred and sixty. _They were_ very able men for the work of the service of the house of God. ## The Levites at Jerusalem

 ###### 14
 Of the Levites: Shemaiah the son of Hasshub, the son of Azrikam, the son of Hashabiah, of the sons of Merari;